-At September 30, 2008, only 10.1% of Palau's \$461.5 million of total assets were funded with debt or other obligations.
-This is a near excellent financial indicator and indicates that for each dollar of assets it owns, Palau owes 10.1 cents of that dollar to others.
-This ratio is relatively consistent with those of prior years.
+At September 30, 2009, only 10.4% of Palau's \$437.9 million of total assets were funded with debt or other obligations.
+This is a near excellent financial indicator and indicates that for each dollar of assets it owns, assets with debt.
+The lower the debt percentage, the more equity extent to which Palau had funded its